biril/mp3-parser/README.md

 depending on the detected environment.
 To get it, `git clone git://github.com/biril/mp3-parser` or `npm install mp3-parser`.

-* When working in a *browser, without an AMD module loader*, include mp3-parser.js:
+* In projects targetting _browsers, without an AMD module loader_, include mp3-parser.js:

     ```html
     ...